ryancdickson/crp-staging/content/index.md

 ##### 1.3.3.1 Automation Support

-**Until [FUTURE DATE: MONTH DD, YYYY]**, all CAs that validate to a certificate included in the Chrome Root Store SHOULD satisfy the following requirements.
+**Until [FUTURE DATE: MONTH DD, YYYY]**, all CA certificates that validate to a certificate included in the Chrome Root Store SHOULD satisfy the following requirements.

 **Effective [FUTURE DATE: MONTH DD, YYYY]**, all CA certificates that validate to a certificate included in the Chrome Root Store responsible for issuing TLS server authentication Certificates MUST satisfy the following requirements.